"An MBA on Steroids!"

-8 out of 10 PEP students receive job offers before they graduate--often from the company with which they intern.
-Starting salaries range from $65,000 to $85,000, depending on the goals of the student.
-PEP graduates currently work for companies ranging from startups to Fortune 100 in industries such as energy, healthcare, manufacturing, IT, entertainment, and aerospace.
-Their job titles are diverse, including CEO, COO, CTO, VP of Sales, Director of Product Development, Program Manager, Project Manager, Chief Scientist/Engineer, Chief Technologist, Director of Professional Services, Integrated Services Engineer, Project Coordinator, Business Development Associate, Technology Management Associate, and Executive Director.
+PEP graduates currently work in high-profile positions for companies ranging from startups to Fortune 100 in industries such as energy, healthcare, manufacturing, IT, entertainment, aerospace, and consulting.
+Alumni job titles are diverse, including CEO, COO, CTO, VP of Sales, Director of Product Development, Program Manager, Project Manager, Chief Scientist/Engineer, Chief Technologist, Director of Professional Services, Integrated Services Engineer, Project Coordinator, Business Development Associate, Technology Management Associate, and Executive Director.

 You must have the equivalent of a four-year bachelor’s degree in physics or an engineering degree with a strong background in physics.
 GRE is not required.
 TOEFL is required for international students who studying in a country where English is not the primary language of instruction.
 The admissions committee considers the quality of your previous education, grades, recommendation letters, personal statement, and passion for innovation/entrepreneurship.